Want to know more? — Subscribe

 Although some psychologists worry that mental health apps could replace therapy.
 However, Stephen Schueller, Ph.D., executive director of One Mind PsyberGuide, a nonprofit organization offering accurate, unbiased information about such apps, says it's not the case.
 "Apps might be a gateway to subsequent care," explains Schueller.
 "Someone might download a Cognitive Behavioral Therapy app, realize it's helpful, and then find a therapist to help more."

-In this article, we're going to talk about trends in psychological therapy app development, all the features it needs to have, its cost, security, and tech stack, based on Softermii's experience in developing mHealth apps from scratch.
+In this article, we're going to talk about trends in mental health app development, all the features it needs to have, its cost, security, and tech stack, based on Softermii's experience in developing mHealth apps from scratch, such as MedRealtime and My Health Explained.

 Mental Health App Trends

-While the mental health crisis is on the rise due to uncertainty brought by the COVID-19 pandemic, the development and, most importantly, usage of mental health apps are also accelerating exponentially.
+Before answering the question of how to create a mental health app, consider the latest trends in mental health technologies.
+While the mental health crisis is on the rise due to uncertainty brought by the COVID-19 pandemic and its aftermath, the development and, most importantly, usage of mental health apps are also accelerating exponentially.

-Current mental health app trends address different kinds of psychological concerns.
+Current mental health app trends address different kinds of psychological concerns and behavioral issues.
 These apps solve a wide range of problems but can usually be categorized into the following types:

 In this type of mental health disorders' app, users measure the whole problem-solving path themselves, from providing the app with all the needed information to setting up medication reminders, managing anxiety, stress, or sleeping disorders themselves according to the app's settings and tips.
 It can also be connected to wearable devices to measure heart rate, sleeping cycles, blood pressure, etc.